suborbital/docs/website/docs/compute/customizing-functions/code-editor.md

 **Builder**: `?builder=https://builder.acmeco.com`

-* This is the URL of your builder service
+* This is the URL of your public builder service

 **Token**: `&token=K78as0aslwi30l8h5lbF4lS7`